smitelli/cosmodoc/src/content/topics/user-interface-functions/index.md

 {{< boilerplate/function-cref UnfoldTextFrame >}}

 The {{< lookup/cref UnfoldTextFrame >}} function draws an animated, empty text frame to the current draw page with the top edge at tile position `top` and a total size of `width` &times; `height` tiles.
 The top and bottom edges of the frame are prefilled with `top_text` and `bottom_text` respectively.
+The top/bottom texts are rendered with {{< lookup/cref DrawTextLine >}}, and support all animation/image drawing commands supported by that function.
 The frame and its top/bottom texts are always centered horizontally on the screen.
 The return value is the X tile coordinate of the left edge of the inner text area.

 The animated "unfolding" effect is achieved with multiple successive calls to {{< lookup/cref DrawTextFrame >}} with a small wait in between each call.
 A tiny frame starts in the center of the drawing area, which expands horizontally until it reaches the desired width.
 Once that happens, the frame begins to expand vertically until it reaches the final height, at which point the top and bottom texts are added.
 This function blocks until the final size has been reached, and larger frames require more iterations (and more time) to do this than smaller frames do.